ableasdale/confluent-platform-cluster-linking/README.md

 ## Get the IDs for both clusters

-While this information was exposed by `zookeeper-shell`, this can also be done by issuing the `kafka-cluster cluster-id` command against broker1 (of the first cluster) and broker4 (of the second cluster):
+While this information was exposed by `zookeeper-shell`, this can also be done by issuing the `kafka-cluster cluster-id` command against broker1 (of the first cluster) and broker4 (of the second cluster).

+Let's start with broker1 (the first cluster):

 ```bash
 docker-compose exec broker1 kafka-cluster cluster-id --bootstrap-server broker1:9091